 We continue with the general business of the fellowship, hosting Convention and Council of leaders' forums, alternating each year.
 Here, our national decisions are made and our National Council of Leaders this year, will announce the next executive team.
-The best way to stay updated is on our website under NZMWF. core responsibilities.
+The best way to stay updated is on our website under NZMWF.
+We thank the church for the great support in all our core responsibilities.